 The actual cause of this condition has not yet been confirmed but many doctors believe that the conditions occur due to continuous and repetitive motion of the wrist.

 The overuse of the wrist without giving it enough rest can lead to De Quervain’s Tenosynovitis.
-You will feel a slow start and rise in the irritation and pain around your thumb which is a signal of overuse of the wrist.
+You will feel a slow start and a rise in the irritation and pain around your thumb which is a signal of overuse of the wrist.

 A simple job of typing, texting, or oven picking up a baby repeatedly, over, and over, can cause this disease.

 Another reason could be an injury to this part of the wrist or a direct hit to inflammatory arthritis.
-Such an injury will directly tear the tendons or just overstretch it causing bad pain.
+Such an injury will directly tear the tendons or just overstretch them causing bad pain.